StarManTheGamer/poly-newdocs/docs/objects/game/Game.md

 !!! tip "This object can be accessed in scripts by using the `game` keyword."
 </div>

 :polytoria-Game: Game is the root object in the Polytoria instance tree.
-It is the object of which everything is descended
+It is the object of which everything is descended.

 {{ inherits("Instance") }}